 Barry Trading Company Board; George Joseph Barry, Roelof Louis "Roelou" Barry, Richard van Reenen "Reenen” Barry & Edward George Hamilton "Ted" Barry

 Culturally Robertson blossomed and by 1872 boasted a well stocked Public Library.
 In 1883 the very Victorian sounding Robertson Mutual Improvement Society was established.
 Now called the Robertson Literary Society it is the oldest society of its kind in South Africa and hosts monthly talks on a variety of interesting topics on the 1st Monday evening of the month at the Robertson Bowling Club.
 It still organises an annual Stakesby Lewis academic lecture in honour of one of the founders of the society.
 Another founder of the Society was Mr. William Dutton English, the Civil Commissioner and Resident Magistrate in Robertson from 1881 to 1890.
 He purchased what is now the Robertson museum (that collapsed during renovations) and named it Druids Lodge in 1883.
 Other founders included Rev. McGregor of the DR Church, Rev. W.J.R.
 Morris the Anglican Priest, and John Lewis the brother of Stakesby.
 By 1890 Robertson could also boasted of a Lawn Tennis and Croquet Club and a Brass Band.
 The Robertson Bowling Club was established in 1938.

 In the 1880s a cannon was found washed up on the beach at Struisbaai and brought to Robertson and placed on Muiskraalskop.
 It became the custom to annually fire the cannon on Queen Victoria’s birthday and even after her death it was fired up until the 1930s.
 In 1953 Major C R Wolhuter accompanied by his son George retrieved the cannon and mounted it onto an iron base that they had made for the purpose.
-Today it stands in the Robertson Museum garden but it is currently on loan to the Naval Museum in Bredasdorp.
+It used to stand in the Robertson Museum garden but it is currently on loan to the Naval Museum in Bredasdorp.

 Despite the collapse of the 1860 Druid’s Lodge during renovations in August 2014 the Robertson Museum gardens, Annex and Barry Room are still open to the public in the mornings from 9am to 12pm except on Sundays.

-On the 28 December 1904 a new library was officially opened in the predominantly Edwardian building designed by the firm Tully and Waters of Cape Town behind the Dutch Reformed Church on the corner of what is today the Hamilton Barry memorial park.
+On the 28 December 1904 a new library was officially opened in the Edwardian building designed by the firm Tully and Waters of Cape Town behind the Dutch Reformed Church on the corner of the Hamilton Barry memorial park.

-The building was originally intended to commemorate King Edward VII’s coronation in 1902.
+The building commemorates King Edward VII’s coronation in 1902.
 Today the library is located opposite the Post Office in Van Reenen street.

-A century after Robertson was founded it boasted a Primary School for Boys, the Primary School for Girls and the High School with a boarding house.
-The photo on the right is the Robertson School Board of 1953.
+A century after Robertson was founded it boasted a Primary School for Boys, a Primary School for Girls and the High School with a boarding house.
 Towards the mountain Dagbreek and Vergesig Primary Schools were built as was Langeberg High School.
 Nqkubela is served by Masakheke Combined School.

-The first nursery school was founded by Mrs Philippa Barry, Mrs Jacqueline Becker and Mrs Ann MacGregor at the Robertson airfield in the early 1970s.
-Her assistant Veronica Van Der Merwe took over as head of the pre-primary which eventually moved to what is today called the Grade R class at the Robertson Voorbereiding School.
+The first nursery school was founded by Mrs Philippa Barry, Mrs Jacqueline Becker and Mrs Ann MacGregor at the Robertson airfield in 1972.
+Mrs Barry’s assistant teacher Veronica Van Der Merwe eventually took over as head of the Fledgling Nursery School and it moved to what is today called the Grade R class at the Robertson Voorbereiding School.

-The Spanish Flu epidemic that decimated the Cape and especially the Overberg in 1918 and left many orphans in it’s wake.
+The Spanish Flu epidemic decimated the Cape and especially the Overberg in 1918 and left many orphans in it’s wake.
 The Dutch Reformed Church established The Herberg (Refuge) in Robertson to look after the orphans.
-First in an ordinary home and later a double storey children’s home was built that is now the Old Herberg apartments.
+Originally an ordinary home served the pressing need.
+Later a double storey children’s home was built that is now the Old Herberg apartments.
 The current premises were first occupied in 1980 and now serve as a country refuge for 122 children that tragically have had to be removed from their parental home by court order.